viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 TODO

-Connected precise 2.5 V voltage reference to A0.
+Connected precise 2.5 V voltage reference to A0 (2.50026 V).

 Without averaging, the mean value over 10,000 samples was 2.492 V.